 From personal experience, health items are far cheaper on Amazon than they are in the health store.
 For example, our morning green juice cocktail made with Green Vibrance works out a lot cheaper when purchased on Amazon.

-We actually purchased a 60-day supply for less than what we were paying for a 30-day supply, a $50 savings!
+We actually purchased a 60-day supply on Amazon for less than what we were paying for a 30-day supply at our health store, a $50 savings!

 Do Not Join Amazon Prime Until…